Insurance Legislation and the response to Hurricane Sandy

 The New Jersey legislature is considering a bill that would grant a private right of action to policyholders for substantive violations of the Unfair Claims Settlement Practices Act and eliminate the requirement that a claimant prove that an insurer’s unfair conduct was part of a general business practice.(10) The proposed bill would allow a policyholder to recover for bad-faith actions by proving a specific violation of one or more prohibited practices.(11) As of March 2014, this bill has yet to pass the New Jersey Senate.

-In addition to these proposed changes to the New York and New Jersey Unfair Claims Settlement Practices acts, other legislation has been proposed in response to the effects of Hurricane Sandy on insurance policyholders.
-The New York State Assembly has approved a bill (12) introduced by Speaker Sheldon Silver that would create a so-called Homeowners' Bill of Rights, which would require insurers to provide property owners with plain-language disclosure notices regarding catastrophes and the process for filing a claim or obtaining coverage in the event of one.
+In addition to these proposed changes to the New York and New Jersey Unfair Claims Settlement Practices Acts, other legislation has been proposed in response to the effects of Hurricane Sandy on insurance policyholders.
+The New York State Assembly has approved a bill (12) introduced by Speaker Sheldon Silver that would create a so-called Homeowners’ Bill of Rights, which would require insurers to provide property owners with plain-language disclosure notices regarding catastrophes and the process for filing a claim or obtaining coverage in the event of one.
 The bill never made it out of the Insurance Committee in the Senate and has since been returned to the assembly.
 In addition, in New York, State Assembly Bill A01222 (13) would establish a $1,500 cap on hurricane deductibles for home insurance or dwelling fire personal lines policies and make hurricane deductibles applicable only to losses incurred in storms with wind speeds above 125 miles per hour.
 As of March 2014, the bill remains in the assembly.
-In May 2013 Governor Chris Christie signed into law Bill A3642, which requires home insurance providers to supply a simple, clear, understandable and easily readable one-page summary of the policy explaining notable coverages and exclusions.
+In May 2013 Governor Chris Christie signed into law Bill A3642, which requires home insurance providers to supply a simple, clear, understandable, and easily readable one-page summary of the policy explaining notable coverages and exclusions.

 Whatever the outcome of these proposals, it is apparent that Hurricane Sandy has had a significant impact on the trend of legislative proposals in states most affected by the storm.
-Policyholders and lawmakers are mobilising to propose and pass legislation that will enforce greater structure on the work of claims handlers and potentially result in increased liability for insurers.
+Policyholders and lawmakers are mobilizing to propose and pass legislation that will enforce greater structure on the work of claims handlers and potentially result in increased liability for insurers.

 While it is important that every insurer acts with the utmost good faith, if these proposals eventually become law, it will nonetheless be more difficult for insurers to insulate themselves from lawsuits for alleged bad-faith denial of coverage.
 Insurers should be familiar with these proposals for a number of reasons.